 Università degli Studi di Firenze

-The University of Florence can trace its origins to the Studium Generale, which was established in 1321, and it is one of the largest organizations for research and higher education in Italy with about 53,000 students,1,700 teaching and research staff, 1,400 technical and administrative staff and 1,600 PhD students and research fellows.
+The University of Florence can trace its origins to the Studium Generale, which was established in 1321, and it is one of the largest organizations for research and higher education in Italy with over 50,000 students,1,700 teaching and research staff, 1,400 technical and administrative staff and 1,600 PhD students and research fellows.

 Researchers at the University of Florence operate within 21 different departments and can benefit from approximately 40 research structures, including inter-departmental and inter-university centres, as well as specialized research, knowledge transfer and advanced training centres.
 Moreover, a significant part of the yearly budget is allocated to scientific research.

 Recently, the University of Florence has been ranked among top Italian Universities for the distribution of national research funds, and it is one of the most active Italian universities in terms of European projects and related grants.